FPGA-Research-Manchester/FABulous/docs/source/Building fabric.rst

         python3 FABulous.py demo

 And now, we will be in the FABulous shell.
-After running the above command, the current working directory we will be moved into the project directory, which is ``demo`` in this case.
+After running the above command, the current working directory will be moved into the project directory, which is ``demo`` in this case.

 #.
 Load the fabric CSV definition file